Polish camping accents in Poznań

 Polish camping accents in Poznań – image 4

-In Poznań, the manufacturer showed Novano 636 - a motorhome based on Fiat Ducato, delighting with its clean and modern, white and brown interior colors.
-Attractive external design is the distinguishing feature of the Concept Novano 480 trailer, which was the pride of the company's stand.
+In Poznań, the manufacturer showed Novano 636 - a camper based on Fiat Ducato, delighting with its clean and modern, white and brown interior.
+The attractive external design is the distinguishing feature of the Concept Novano 480 trailer, which was the decoration of the company's stand.

 Polish camping accents in Poznań – image 1